-In this article, we’re going to be comparing these two competing GPUs, taking into account the hardware, the pricing, the performance, and ultimately deciding which one offers better value for your money.
+In this article, we’re going to be comparing these two rival GPUs, taking into account the hardware, the pricing, the performance, and ultimately deciding which one offers better value for your money.

 Both of the abovementioned GPUs came out around the same time last year – the RX 5700 XT launched on the 7th of July 2019, with the RTX 2060 Super following only two days later, so they are both relatively new models.